 Since 2015, The Salsa Club has brought the joy of social dancing to Windhoek.
 Social dancing differs from professional or exhibition dancing in one important respect: everyone can join in the fun.
 Young, old, amateur, intermediate, or advanced—social dancing is an inclusive activity that creates opportunities for encounter and gives birth to communities wherever dancers are found.

-A limited number of committed members are offered the opportunity to embark on a unique dancing journey: by carefully curating a stimulating dancing curriculum, The Salsa Club provides each dancer with a clear, enjoyable, and milestone-filled trip through the infinitely expanding salsa, bachata, cha-cha, and merengue universes.
-Continuous upward learning curves allow students of all levels to find new ways to challenge and express themselves on any dance floor whether it is in Windhoek, Cape Town, Havana, Hong Kong, Bogota, Los Angeles, or Amsterdam.
+A limited number of committed members are offered the opportunity to embark on a unique dancing journey.
+By carefully curating a stimulating dancing curriculum, The Salsa Club provides each dancer with a clear, enjoyable, and milestone-filled trip through the infinitely expanding salsa, bachata, and cha-cha universes.
+Continuous upward learning curves allow students to find new ways of challenging and expressing themselves on any dance floor whether it is in Windhoek, Cape Town, Havana, Hong Kong, Bogota, Los Angeles, or Amsterdam.

 History is in the future